Chae Bin's desk

 How do you think diverse voices and perspectives make the design process stronger?

 I think good design and designer sensibility comes from the richness of our lived experiences.
-If you’ve got a group of people with a variety of different interests, experiences, and thoughts you have so much more to work with and build off of — diversity is at the core of strengthening the spirit of creativity in this way.
+Representing a variety of different interests, experiences, and thoughts at the table gives us so much more to work with and build off of - diversity is at the core of strengthening the spirit of creativity in this way.

 The Source redesign